-Scalability Our G-Minor fast mode can dramatically accelerate the compilation time.
-This highlights the potential for G-Minor approach to target CGRAs with large sizes.
-We test the scalability by configuring the size of NORF CGRA to $8\times8$ , $8\times16$ and $16\times16$ 2D-mesh.
-The average compilation time for G-Minor with different CGRA sizes is shown in Table 1.
-The results confirm that G-Minor approach can easily scale to map kernels on large CGRAs.
+Scalability.
+Our G-Minor fast mode can dramatically accelerate the compilation time.
+We test the scalability by configuring the size of NORF CGRA to 4×8 , 8×8 , 8×16 and 16×16 2D-mesh.
+To further stress the scalability, we generate 100 random DFGs where number of nodes is uniformly distributed in the range (0, 100].
+We present the average compilation time for G-Minor and EPIMap with different CGRA sizes in Table II.
+The results confirm that G-Minor provides better scalability to map kernels on large CGRAs.
+We do not report compilation time for SA approaches as it takes too long to generate solutions for large CGRAs.